 A bit of history

 With these Port Workshops one, it was sought to integrate transport economics education via a common action, so that greater insight would make the younger generation of students better prepared for their future transport- and port-related jobs.
 Building on this objective, BIVEC-GIBET was born in 1977.

-During all these years, the number of members has grown steadily, and substantively the organised activities organized have always been on a high academic level.
-During all theseearlier years, BIVEC-GIBET received logistical support from the General Secretariat of the Benelux Union.
-Considering howthe way in which the possibilities of the universities themselves have expanded over the years and thebecause of the greater emphasis of the Benelux General Secretariat's greater emphasis on policy work, this logistical support is currently being somewaht demarcatedstill there, but now on a more limited scale.
+During all these years, the number of members has grown steadily and substantively.
+The activities organized have always been of a high academic level.
+During the earlier years, BIVEC-GIBET received logistical support from the General Secretariat of the Benelux Union.
+Considering the way in which the possibilities of the universities themselves have expanded over the years and because of the greater emphasis of the Benelux General Secretariat on policy work, this logistical support has currently been reduced.
+Cooperation still exists, but on a more limited scale.

-In recent years, the task of BIVEC-GIBET has entered into a new context, given the increasing importance of international co-operation in society, and particularly the European evolution.
+In recent years, the task of BIVEC-GIBET has entered into a new era, given the increasing importance of international co-operation in society, and particularly given the European evolution.
 With the growing harmoniszation of higher education, via the (European) Bologna Declaration and the introduction of the bachelor-master structure, the issue is to underline three BIVEC-GIBET pillars: education/knowledge transfer, scientific research and the institutional framework.
-BIVEC-GIBET responds proactively to these developments by encouraging the universities and polytechnicsinpolytechnics in Belgium, Luxemburg and the Netherlands to incorporate transport economics courses into their curricula.
+BIVEC-GIBET responds proactively to these developments by encouraging the universities and polytechnics in Belgium, Luxemburg and the Netherlands to incorporate transport economics courses into their curricula.